 Arrival at the Terminal

-For your comfort and convenience, we recommend that Guests arrive at our terminal no earlier than one hour prior to the scheduled embarkation time noted on your Voyage documents.
+- For your comfort and convenience, we recommend that Guests arrive at your selected arrival slot noted on your Voyage documents.
 Because of security regulations, Guests may not be allowed to enter the terminal prior to the scheduled embarkation time and may want to avoid waiting in potentially inclement weather as the waiting area outside and inside the terminal may be limited.

 Boarding the Ship

 - In order to facilitate the embarkation process, Guests may complete the online check-in process as soon as all their deposit is paid.
 We ask that all Guests complete the online check-in as soon as possible.
 Simply download our mobile app, log in to your account, and fill in the required information.
 Guests will be asked to access the Safety Brief via the Virgin Voyages mobile app or the in-cabin tablet once onboard the ship.
 All Guests must be checked-in and onboard the ship no later than one hour prior to the departure time noted on their Voyage documents or may not be permitted to sail.
 Any late-arriving Guest may join the ship at an approved port of call in the scheduled itinerary.
 Such a Guest will be responsible for all applicable fees and travel expenses to that subsequent port of call.

 Reservations may be booked directly by travel agents or tour operators using our FirstMates.com website.
 For assistance, please call 1-800-430-5308, or in the UK +44-20-800-3688912.